 FohBoh means Front of House, Back of House so we cover a lot of ground.
 But, we also know that technology is transforming the restaurant industry and this touches all FOH+BOH systems and persons and that's our bailiwick.
-So, our news and information agency inFOH, delivers a daily newsletter about restaurant technology to tens of thousands of industry professionals, since 2007.
+So, our news and information agency inFOH, delivers a newsletter about restaurant technology to thousands of industry professionals, since 2007.

 RestTech Partners is a restaurant technology consultant to restaurant brands, technology innovators, investors, investment banks and private equity funds.
 Technology is the new center of the plate for a $638 billion industry in transition.
 Because we are operators, technologists, entrepreneurs and investors, we have a unique perspective and knowledge of utilities, tools, systems, integrations and implementations.